nafiur/lara-isp/README.md

 # ISP Management System

 Production-grade ISP management platform built with Laravel 11.
-The application targets multi-company internet providers and delivers CRM, billing automation, network provisioning, inventory, and payment integrations tailored to the Bangladeshi market.
+The application targets single-operator service providers and delivers CRM, billing automation, network provisioning, inventory, and payment integrations tailored to the Bangladeshi market.

 ## Feature Scope

-- Multi-company and multi-branch tenancy with granular RBAC (Spatie Permission).
+- Role-based access control (Spatie Permission) for operations, billing, network, and support teams.
 - CRM for subscribers, resellers, and prospects with onboarding workflows.
 - Automated recurring billing with PDF invoices, SMS/email reminders, and dunning.
 - Mikrotik RouterOS integration for PPPoE and Hotspot lifecycle management.